IT TAKES ALL OF US

 - Systems of Oppression and Intersectionality

-All faculty and staff members must complete this mandatory training by October 15, 2022.
+All newly hired faculty and staff must complete this mandatory training within 6 weeks of their hire date.

 - The Introductory Module takes between 45 and 60 minutes to complete.